jadilorenzo/obsidian/Notes.md

 "It's just the nature of the field," he said.
 "So my job here isn't so much to teach you how to program, but to teach you how to teach yourself how to program."

-Therefore, despite the cost in students’ time, programming classes should be required in high school because they build problem-solving skills, provide immense real-world value, and
+Therefore, despite the cost in students’ time, programming classes should be mandatory in high school because they build problem-solving skills, foster independent learning and offer real-world applications.

 Programming:
 Teaches problem solving